 We will come face to face with death, and when that time comes wouldn’t it be nice for you to leave a trail of crumbs for your loved ones towards a brighter future instead of baggage in the form of hospital bills, debts, and an uncertain future?

-In India, a re-evaluation of insurance’s premium of about 40% is being studied due to the influx of people who want to secure their life and at the same time the rise of mortality rate from the pandemic.
-Just imagine how they were able to realize the importance of insurance that even the company itself has to protect themselves from the economic risks of the pandemic.
+In India, a re-evaluation of insurance’s premium of about 40% is being studied due to the influx of people who want to secure their lives and at the same time the rise in mortality rate from the pandemic.

 RAISING A CHILD TO TAKE CARE OF YOURSELF IN THE FUTURE

-Growing up, I always hear people say how lucky my parents were for having daughters because of the care they will have when they get old.
-And I was okay with that idea because I saw how my parents took good care of my grandmother.
+Growing up, I always heard people say how lucky my parents were for having daughters because of the care they will have when they get old.

 Fast forward to now, I still think our parents deserve the best care that they can have, but I want the sandwich generation cycle to stop with me.
-The sandwich generation is those people who are both providing for their parents and their own family and often forgets to prepare for their future.

-Our parents work hard to provide for us and in that process, they forgot to plan for their future.
-Somehow, we’re grateful because we weren’t imposed to take care of them and provide for them since they’re both still capable of working.
+Somehow, we’re grateful because we weren’t forced to take care of them and provide for them since they’re both still capable of working.

-People should not treat their children as an investment or retirement fund that they can use once they are retirees.
+People should not treat their children as an investment or retirement fund that they can use once they are retired.
 You don’t conceive children for the sake of having someone when you grow old, that is selfish.

 Children don’t owe you anything for raising them, you owe them a great life because you choose to conceive them.
-You fed, clothed, schooled, and taught them necessarily things because you chose to have children.
-If you were so afraid that no one will take care of you in the future, you should’ve invested somewhere else or paid for your future spot in a hospice.
+You fed, clothed, schooled, and taught them necessary things because you chose to have children.

 So you gave birth at an early age and in the process, you were forced to take a different path in your career, is it your child’s fault?
-Does limiting them to grow after providing for their basic education will even out the things that you missed in life?

 This is a sign for all the parents out there to prepare not just for their children but also for themselves, because not preparing ahead also means having to ask your child to step up and provide for you.